-Askim-Lovseth (Chair), Baker, Bateman and Elbert
+Askim-Lovseth (Chair), Bateman, Faircloth, Stoner, Wang and Elbert

 The Marketing Department offers programs in preparation of careers in profit and non-profit organizations where skills in professional selling, promotion, pricing, research, distribution, and product/brand management are necessary.
 The undergraduate curriculum consists of a range of required and elective courses designed to establish core competencies in the field while also encouraging a choice of career focus.
 Virtually all coursework includes emphases on improving writing and speaking skills and the use of contemporary technology and analytical skills necessary to effective marketing managers.
 Students enjoy a range of opportunities for group projects, many with a hands-on element with businesses, both in regular classes and through internships and cooperative education.
 The Department encourages its majors to consider opportunities for personal and intellectual growth through exchange with business programs in China and France.

 Physical facilities include the Page Family Marketing Center, with a state-of-the-art computer lab and conference room.
 The Department faculty takes pride in the quality and currency of programming.
 Professors are regularly recognized for their excellence in the classroom as well as for the high quality of their applied research and service to regional and national firms, and the quality of basic research published in the field of Marketing.

 Required 125 credits (36 of which must be numbered 300 or above, and 60 of which must be from a 4-year institution) including:

 I. Essential Studies Requirements (see University ES listing).

 II.
 The College of Business and Public Administration Requirements (see BPA listing) and including: